fremtind/bazel_workshop/workshop/case2/README.md

 ## Additional things to try out

+### Updating maven dependencies
+Maven dependencies are resolved using the WORKSPACE file and the maven_install.json file.
+Update the WORKSPACE.bazel file with new versions and run `bazel run @maven//:pin` to update the maven_install.json file.

 ### Query Bazel for the dependency graph of the hello target:
 `bazel query "deps(//workshop/case2:hello)"`